Skip to Content

 Setup & Initialization

-1. Call TrustPin.setup() only once during app launch
+1. Call TrustPin.setup() once during app launch.
+Subsequent calls return immediately.

-2. Handle setup errors gracefully - don’t block app launch
+3. Handle setup errors gracefully — don’t block app launch.

 Security